ajchatham/ipfs-test/content/about.md

 # Andy Chatham

 ### Currently:
+Incubating new products and services on user-owned networks like DIMO.
 Working with founders to help accelerate progress towards their visions.

 ## Skin in the Game